Hartman effect, time-delays, and the non-spatial nature of quantum particles

 It then follows that (\ref{time-classical})-(\ref{Hartman-ref}) are good approximations for the quantum mechanical transmission time-delays, and this in itself constitutes a derivation of Hartman effect valid for potential barriers of general shape, when the barrier's transition regions vary over distances much larger than the de Broglie wavelength of the incoming entity \citep{Sassoli2000}.
 However, what interests us is not the derivation in itself, but the insight it allows us to gain into the temporal aspects the tunneling phenomenon.

 Hartman effect (\ref{Hartman}), when viewed from the perspective of a reflected entity (\ref{Hartman-ref}), is just the consequence of the fact that the latter does not penetrate the entire barrier width, but only interacts with its external transition region.
-Hence, in its race with a free reference entity, it has to travel a much shorter distance (roughly, shorter than $2a$), which explains its considerable time-advance (or negative time-delay).

-From the exact equality (\ref{time-relation2}), it then follows that, mutatis mutandis, the same must be true for the tunneling entity.
-Indeed, the transmission and reflection time-delays being necessarily always identical, the same mechanism must be able to explain their values, hence, also the time-advance experienced by the tunneling entity must be due to the fact that, in its race, it avoids altogether the energetically forbidden region of width $2a$, in exactly the same way it is avoided by the reflected entity.
-Schematically, we thus have the situation depicted in Fig.~\ref{figure2}.
+Hence, in its race with a free reference entity, it has to travel a much shorter distance (roughly, shorter than $2a$), which explains its considerable time-advance, i.e., its negative time-delay.
+From the exact equality (\ref{time-relation2}), it then follows that, mutatis mutandis, the same must also be true for the tunneling entity, i.e., the same mechanism is expected to also explain the value of the transmission time-delay.
+In other words, the time-advance experienced by the tunneling entity must also be traced back to the fact that, in its race, it avoids altogether the energetically forbidden region of width $2a$, in exactly the same way it is avoided by the reflected entity.
+Schematically, we have the situation depicted in Fig.~\ref{figure2}.